Best Legal Document AI Tools for Cited Review

 Summary

-As of July 2026, choose legal document AI by job.
-The main jobs are drafting, review, research, compliance checks, Q&A, and cited source review.
+Choose legal document AI by job: drafting, review, research, rule checks, document Q&A, or sourced review.

 Use drafting tools for first versions, review tools for clause and risk checks, and Atlas when answers must link back to source passages.